glasswings/patanor-site/src/tech/agpl-compliance.md

   source

-Embedding a tarball is an interesting technical challenge, but for today my goals are:
+Embedding a tarball is an interesting technical challenge, but for today my goals were:

 - link to my GitHub